CodyBontecou/blog/src/using-url-query-params-in-nuxt-3.md

 ## The problem we're solving

 We left off with our URL looking like `localhost:3000/test?streamer=faker`.
-This is nice, but contained a few cases that are less than idea.
+This is nice but contained a few cases that are less than ideal.

-Because the URl parameter is being updated using our input's v-model, if the page is refreshed, we lose that local state and the value stored in `twitchStreamer`.
+Because the URL parameter is being updated using our input's v-model, if the page is refreshed, we lose that local state and the value stored in `twitchStreamer`.

 ## Using useRoute in Nuxt